| |

 haibun.

-In the same way that haibun gives only the "terminals" from
+that haibun gives only the "terminals"

-the haibun do.
+as the haibun do.

-HAIBUN: Wort und Bild von Vladimir Devidé und Nada
+Wort und Bild von Vladimir

-Ziljak.
-Galerija S'IVAN ZELINA., 1999, Hardcover 6" x 11",
+Devidé und Nada Ziljak.
+Galerija S'IVAN ZELINA., 1999,

-80 Seiten., farbige Illustrationen.
-Contactpersonen: Vladimir Devidé,
+6" x 11", 80 Seiten., farbige Illustrationen.
+Contactpersonen: Vladimir

-10000 Zagreb, Croatia.
+Devidé, Vinogradska 10, 10000 Zagreb, Croatia.

 Source.

-Vladimir Devidé ist ein wohlbekannter Dichter in Europa.
-Er
+Vladimir Devidé ist ein

-überraschte uns 1997 mit einem in Leinen gebundenen Band seiner
+in Leinen gebundenen Band seiner Haibun, sehr künstlerisch

-zu glauben, eine Übersetzung ins deutsche, wiederum als hardcover,
+Übersetzung ins deutsche, wiederum als hardcover,

-herausbringen lassen.
+lassen.
 Professor Devidé schreibt eine vorzügliche

-Prosa und überblendet die Texte mit seinen besten Haiku und anderen
+und überblendet die Texte mit seinen besten Haiku und anderen

 Gedichtformen.
 Immer entsteht dabei ein in sich poetisch vollkommen